-Date Approved by Commission: 12/01/23

-Date Approved by Governor: 01/22/24
+Date Approved by Commission:12/01/23Date Approved by Governor:01/22/24Funding Level:\$500K

-Funding Level: \$500K

 Place in Continuum: Crisis Intervention

 Population Served: BH - Adults

-Next Steps: Contract with University of Montana to create and administer course
+Next Steps: Finalize contract with University of Montana to create and administer course; engage with crisis system stakeholders

-Initiative #5: Healthcare and DD Workforce Training and Certification
+Initiative #5: Health Care and DD Workforce Training and Certification

 Purpose: The developmental disabilities workforce faces significant constraints that limit its ability to provide people with needed services.
-To help offset that, this initiative will provide up to \$350,000 to pilot a direct support professionals (DSP) credentialing structure to help stabilize the DSP workforce and will provide up to \$250,000 to enhance training opportunities for healthcare professionals to better support individuals with DD.
+To help offset that, this initiative will provide up to \$350K to pilot a direct support professionals (DSP) credentialing structure to help stabilize the DSP workforce and will provide up to \$250K to enhance training opportunities for health care professionals to better support individuals with DD.